martymcmodding/guides.martysmods.com/docs/shaders/immersepro/05rtgi.md

 ## Configuring RTGI

 ### Setting up Z-Thickness
 The first step in configuring RTGI is setting a parameter called Z-Thickness.
-By default, this value is set to `0.250`; however, depending on the game and the relative thickness of objects within its world, this setting might be too high or too low.
+RTGI can only see the faces of objects that are currently facing the camera, and in order to give a seemless effect has to effectivly guess how far the objects extend on the backside that isn't visable to the camera; Z-Thickness is the adjustment of the bias.
+By default, Z-Thickness is set to `0.250`,however, depending on the game and the relative thickness of objects within its world, this setting might be too high or too low.

 A straightforward way to adjust Z-Thickness is to use RTGI’s "Diffuse RTGI" debug view.
 This view provides an unfiltered look at the lighting, shadows, and ambient occlusion applied to the game world.